 Hover over date to see available events:

-Only at our Summer Camp will you find an exceptionally qualified staff and high quality programming led by Camp & Inclusion Director, Nikki Fernandez.
+Only at our Camp J Miami will you find an exceptionally qualified staff and high quality programming led by Camp & Inclusion Director, Nikki Fernandez.

 ONE PRICE, ONE COMMUNITY - JCC SUMMER CAMP FAMILY MEMBERSHIP

 $99 ALL-INCLUSIVE JCC SUMMER MEMBERSHIP FOR NEW CAMP FAMILIES AND $199 FOR RETURNING CAMP FAMILIES*: While your kids enjoy camp, the entire family can enjoy the JCC’s 23-acre campus, including a state-of-the-art fitness center, sauna and steam room, Jr. Olympic-sized pool, basketball gym, racquetball courts, tennis courts, and free childcare while using the fitness center.
 All Alper JCC summer camp families must have a Family Annual Membership or join the Alper JCC as a Camp Family Member through Aug.
 31, 2019.
 Call Alper JCC Membership Services at 305.271.9000 x235 for more info. $99 offer is for new camp families only.
 Membership fee is non-refundable and must be paid in full at time of registration.